Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Introduction

 The dynamics of a conventional flag with a clamped leading edge in uniform flow, a classic fluid-structure interaction system, have been widely studied (see the review paper by \cite{flagReview}).
 The inverted variant of the same setup, with the trailing edge clamped has also gained significant interest recently.
 Figure \ref{fig:schematicview} illustrates the latter configuration for the inverted flag.

 \cite{kim2013flapping} experimentally showed that in both air and water flow, the amplitude dynamics of an inverted flag exhibit three main regimes: a stable undeformed regime, a large-amplitude oscillatory regime (flapping), and a fully deflected regime.
-These dynamics depend on the Reynolds number, the fluid-to-flag mass ratio $\mu_{\rho}$ and the dimensionless bending stiffness $K_B$.
+These dynamics depend on the Reynolds number, the {flag-to-fluid} mass ratio $\mu_{\rho}$ and the dimensionless bending stiffness $K_B$.
 These parameters are defined as

-where $\rho_f$ and $\rho_s$ are the densities of the fluid and the elastic sheet the flag is made of; $U$ is the free stream velocity; $H$ and $L$ are the height and the length of the sheet, respectively; $h$ is the thickness of the sheet; $\mu$ is the viscosity of the fluid; and $B=E h^{3} / 12\left(1-\nu^{2}\right)$ is the bending rigidity of the sheet with $E$ and $\nu$ denoting Young's modulus and Poisson's ratio.
-This non-dimensional stiffness $K_B$ quantifies the magnitude of the flag's elastic response to the deformation caused by the fluid flow.
+where $\rho_f$ and $\rho_s$ are the densities of the fluid and the elastic sheet the flag is made of; $U$ is the free stream velocity; $H$ and $L$ are the height and the length of the sheet, respectively; $h$ is the thickness of the sheet; $\mu$ is the viscosity of the fluid; and $B=E h^{3} / 12\left(1-\nu^{2}\right)$ is the bending rigidity of the sheet with $E$ and $\nu$ denoting Young's modulus and Poisson's ratio. {The non-dimensional stiffness $K_B$ quantifies the ratio of elastic restoring forces in the flag to fluid dynamic pressure due to the impinging flow, while the mass ratio $\mu_{\rho}$ measures the relative significance of flag inertia compared to fluid inertia}.

 In addition to the three dynamical regimes already mentioned, \cite{ryu2015flapping} numerically identified an intermediate regime, the deformed equilibrium, between the flapping mode and the undeformed equilibrium, which was confirmed by \cite{Yu2017} in experiments. \cite{gurugubelli2015} demonstrated that an inverted flag can generate significantly more strain energy than a conventional flag.
-Motivated by this finding, \cite{shoele2016} explored the application of an inverted piezoelectric flag in energy harvesting. \cite{sader2016large} conducted experiments at Reynolds number $Re=\mathcal{O} (10^4-10^5)$ and found that flapping is predominantly periodic but transitions to chaos as the flow speed increases.
+Motivated by this finding, \cite{shoele2016} explored the application of an inverted piezoelectric flag in energy harvesting. \cite{sader2016large} conducted experiments at Reynolds number $Re=\mathcal{O} (10^4-10^5)$ and found that flapping is predominantly periodic but transitions to chaos as the flow speed increases. {\cite{sader2016large} also predicted and experimentally verified two unstable deflected equilibria for the flag in addition to its trivial unstable equilibrium at its undeflected state.
+The authors identified the mechanism for large-amplitude flapping using both theory and experiment.}